princewill/bundle-pricing-1/README.md

 * Only use subset of bundles when recursing into order permutations.
 Only the bundles that were successfully applied to the parent order.
 * Use imperative programming techniques to generate order permutations by using a while loop and maintaining state.
 I chose an FP & recursive implementation as a first choice because it's more in line with "Idiomatic Scala".
+* Only return leaf level bundles; order/bundle permutations that can no longer be bundled.

 ## Bundle Pricing Resources
 * https://en.wikipedia.org/wiki/Product_bundling